knolga/fastlane-plugin-code_static_analyzer/README.md

 `xcode_workspace_name`| *(optional)* Xcode workspace name in work directory.
 Set it if you use different project & workspace names
 `xcode_targets` | *(optional)* List of Xcode targets to inspect.
-By default used all targets which are available in project `ruby_files` | *(optional)* List of paths to ruby files to be inspected
+By default used all targets which are available in project `ruby_files` | *(optional)* List of paths to ruby files to be inspected `disable_junit` | *(optional)* List of analysers for which you want to disable results in JUnit format.<br />Supported analyzers: "xcodeWar", "rubocop", "CPD", "all"<br />By default all results will be created in JUnit format.

 ### `code_static_analyzer` other examples (full configuration):
 CPD: